runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 ReactiveProperty<long> counter = observableInstance.ToReactiveProperty();
 ```

-#### Create from the ReactiveProperty
+#### Create from ReactiveProperty

-The ReactiveProperty implements the IObservable interface.
+The ReactiveProperty implements IObservable interface.
-It means that a ReactiveProperty can be created from ReactiveProperty.
+It means that ReactiveProperty can be created from ReactiveProperty.

 ```cs
 var name = new ReactiveProperty<string>("");